WalletWasabi/WalletWasabi/README.md

 For Linux and OSX you need to build from the source code, [see instructions below](https://github.com/nopara73/HiddenWallet#building-from-source-code).

 # Hidden Wallet
 Privacy focused, full block downloading SPV Bitcoin wallet with TumbleBit support.
-This repository is a thin GUI, the bulk of the project is at https://github.com/nopara73/HBitcoin/.

 Pizza and/or coffee is welcome: [186n7me3QKajQZJnUsVsezVhVrSwyFCCZ](https://www.smartbit.com.au/address/186n7me3QKajQZJnUsVsezVhVrSwyFCCZ).